lawcho/simple-refinement-types-agda/report/report.lagda.md

 ### Correctness

 I have not proved the correctness of the algorithm formally.
 Some unit tests can be found in `Lang-λ.Type.agda`.

+Note that this algorithm is not new -- see e.g. [@Pitts2001NominalLA], page 4.

 # Bugs found